mfacevedol/renpow/README.md

+This directory contains updates for the renewable power textbook as well as for data files used in package renpow.
-This directory contains errata and corrigenda for the textbook:
+1. Files labeled ch in pdf are errata and corrigenda for the textbook: Acevedo M.F.
-Acevedo M.F.
 2018.
 Introduction to renewable power systems and the environment with R. CRC Press, 439 pp, ISBN 978-1138197343.
+2. zip archives have data files